 Serving as an IIAC Committee Member

-Committee Types: IIAC has two types of committees.
-Those with the word “Committee” in their names are permanent ones that address specific ongoing priority issues such as markets, smaller dealers, compliance, taxation and regional matters.
+Committee Types: The IIAC has two types of committees.
+Those with the word “Committee” in their names are permanent ones that address specific ongoing priority issues such as markets, smaller dealers, wealth management, anti-money laundering, compliance, taxation and regional matters.
 Ad hoc task forces on particular topics that arise from time to time, often set up by and reporting to a Committee, are called “Working Groups” and their term may last from weeks to years.
-IIAC relies on its member firms to appoint representatives to, or on their employees to volunteer for, both types of committees to help in industry advocacy and member support efforts.
+The IIAC relies on its member firms to appoint representatives to, or on their employees to volunteer for, both types of committees to help in industry advocacy and member support efforts.

 Note that the information below does not necessarily extend, although may also apply, to the Board of Directors and Board committees.

 Committee Features: Committees and Working Groups come in all sizes and shapes, depending on their purpose.
 Committees are often more formal in terms of having a chairperson, minutes and ongoing tasks.
-Working Groups can be as small as two or three people who may report back to a Committee or Working Group, or can be 30 or more people on issues that arise quickly where time to respond is limited, for example, a securities commission proposal or draft federal budget legislation.
+Working Groups can be as small as two or three people who may report back to a Committee or can be 30 or more people responding to issues that arise quickly where time to respond is limited, for example, a securities commission proposal or draft federal budget legislation.
 Working Groups may not have a chairperson, and as the agenda may be completion of a single task, minutes may be replaced by creation and subsequent versions of a single submission or member tool or template.